kartavtcev/words/README.md

 TODO: replace java.io with java.nio for concurrent IO.

-Spark Notebook feedback: SN makes it hard to debug internal Spark framework errors with objects serialization, lacks lines numbers, code navigation, etc; also SN has internal JSON structure of .snb files.
-Which prevents SN from being the first choice in development.
+Spark Notebook feedback: SN fits best select(), show() prototyping.
+SN makes it hard to debug internal Spark framework errors with objects serialization, lacks lines numbers, code navigation, etc; also SN has internal JSON structure of .snb files.
+Above prevents SN from being the first choice in development.
 IDE with deployed Spark must be more convenient, have better developer productivity.